Skip to content

 }

-Unfortunately Golang don't extend this feature to other parts of the language.
+Unfortunately, Go doesn't extend this feature to other parts of the language.

 Tags supported by MkUnion

-• go:tag mkunion:"Vehicle" - define union type
+• go:tag mkunion:"Vehicle" - defines a union type.

 //go:tag mkunion:",no-type-registry"